Ocean pout: Taxonomy

 The ocean pout was first formally described in 1801 by the German naturalists Marcus Elieser Bloch and Johann Gottlob Theaenus Schneider with its type locality given as "American seas".
 It is one of six species in the genus Zoarces, the only genus in the subfamily Zoarcinae which is one of four subfamilies in the eelpout family Zoarcidae.

 Description

-The ocean pout has an elongated, tapering body with a wide mouth with fleshy lips, the upper lip protruding further than the lower.
+The ocean pout is distinguished by its long, narrowing body and a broad mouth with thick, fleshy lips, with the upper lip extending beyond the lower.
 This species varies in color from yellow through to reddish brown and to grayish-green and is marked with a series of cross like markings running the length of the eel-like body.
 There is a dark brown line on each side of the head running from the upper rear margin of the eye to the edge of the operculum.
 The long, continuous dorsal fin does not connect with the caudal fin, however, the anal fin does.
 The teeth are robust, blunt and conical in shape.
 The ocean pout is the largest species of eelpout and has reached a maximum published total length of 110 cm.